nplab/PR_SCTP_Testsuite/packetdrill-tests/nr-sack/handshake-with-nr-sack/README.md

-# Status of the Sender Side Implementation Shutdown Received TTL Tests
+# Status of the Handshake with NR-SACK-Extension Tests

 | Name                                                               | Implemented   | Finalized FreeBSD   |
 | :----------------------------------------------------------------: | :-----------: | :-----------------: |